cazdev/Contact-Form-back-end/README.md

 A back end PHP contact form script with non-capcha spam detection, IP, operation system and browser logging.

-Strings containing "TODO" need to be filled out in order to send and receive an email
+Strings containing "TODO" need to be filled out in order to send and receive an email.

 Requires PHPMailer:
 https://github.com/PHPMailer/PHPMailer